 Bathroom Light Switch Wiring Diagrams

-Installing Electrical Wiring for a Bathroom Light Switch with the help of Wiring Diagrams…
+Where do all the wires connect to a light switch?
+Electrical Wiring for a Bathroom Light Switch with Wiring Diagrams.

 How to Wire a Bathroom Light Switch

 Electrical Question #1: Where do all the wires connect to the light switch?

 I’m replacing a light fixture in a bathroom.